tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 - Not supported in Chromium-based browser.
     - Starring the [related Chromium issue](https://code.google.com/p/chromium/issues/detail?id=168175) may help motivate Chromium devs to implement support.
     - Falling back on wholesale blocking of all inline script tags may work.<sup>[1]</sup>
-- Not supported on older versions of Firefox.

 ***